SoftChef/cdk-iot-security/README.md

 2. Create CA through calling the CA Registrator.

 3. Create Device Certificate through calling the Device Certificate Generator.

+4. Connect the device to the AWS IoT.

 Some details informations of those three steps are discussed in the following sections.
 For step-by-step guide, please read the [JITP demonstration files](./src/demo/jitp/README.md).